SAP-archive/docs/concepts/monitor/training_analytics.md

 ## Your entity detection benchmark

 We split the expressions inside each intent into two parts: 90% is used for training, 10% is used to evaluate the custom entity detection.
-The evaluation is simple: We detect each custom entities in each sentences, based on the knowledge we have from the training dataset.
+The evaluation is simple: We detect each custom entity in each sentence, based on the knowledge we have from the training dataset.
 We check if each word has been properly detected as a custom entity or as a simple word.
 We repeat this process five times to enforce randomness in the splits.
 This results in four metrics between 0 and 1 for each entity (**Accuracy**, **Precision**, **Recall**, and **F1 score**) and four global metrics for the entire dataset.

 ## Your entity detection confusion matrix